tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * What is JupyterLab?

-  * Sample answer: JupyterLab is a web-based user interface that enables users to work with documents, write code, and create visualizations.
+  **Sample Answer:** JupyterLab is a web-based user interface that enables users to work with documents, write code, and create visualizations.
 JupyterLab is essentially a communication tool––it allows coders to organize and communicate the results of code in a way that is both fun and easy to read and understand.

 * What are some of the advantages of JupyterLab?

-  * Sample answer: JupyterLab is the next generation of web-based IDEs that gives coders a highly customizable and modular workspace to create and present code and data.
+  **Sample Answer:** JupyterLab is the next generation of web-based IDEs that gives coders a highly customizable and modular workspace to create and present code and data.
 You can easily share code, research, and analytical notebooks with team members and leadership, which improves communication and facilitates collaboration.

 * Where are files saved when created in JupyterLab: on the file system or on a separate server?

-  * Sample answer: Files are saved on the file system.
+  **Sample Answer:** Files are saved on the file system.
 By default, newly created files and directories are created in the user's home folder.

 * How many activities can be opened in one launcher?

-  * Sample answer:
+  **Sample Answer:** @@@

 * What are JupyterLab projects?

-  * Sample answer: Conceptually, JupyterLab projects are the underlying organizational system of JupyterLab.
+  **Sample Answer:** Conceptually, JupyterLab projects are the underlying organizational system of JupyterLab.
 Like a hiking backpack holds everything you need to operate on a hiking trip, a Jupyter project holds everything needed to run a Jupyter program.
-Physically, JupyterLab projects are folders on the file system."
+Physically, JupyterLab projects are folders on the file system.

 * How do you create a project in JupyterLab?

-  * Sample answer: You can create a Jupyter project by using the create folder button in the File Explorer.
+  **Sample Answer:** You can create a Jupyter project by using the create folder button in the File Explorer.
 From there, a notebook, terminal, or text file can be created in the folder.

 * What can go into a JupyterLab project?

-  * Sample answer: A JupyterLab project can include documents, text files, code scripts (i.e., Python scripts/files), terminals, etc.
+  **Sample Answer:** A JupyterLab project can include documents, text files, code scripts (i.e., Python scripts/files), terminals, etc.

 To guide students, you may want to follow up with questions such as: